An Efficient Feedback Coding Scheme with Low Error Probability for Discrete Memoryless Channels: Introduction

 \section{Introduction}

-Shannon showed that feedback does not increase the capacity of memoryless point-to-point channels~\cite{Shannon1956}.
-However, feedback has many other benefits, including greatly simplifying coding and increasing reliability.
-Early examples of feedback schemes that demonstrate these benefits include the Horstein~\cite{Horstein1963}, Zigangirov~\cite{zigangirov1970}, and Burnashev~\cite{burnashev1988} schemes for the binary symmetric channel; and the Schalkwijk--Kailath scheme for the Gaussian channel~\cite{Schalkwijk--Kailath1966,Schalkwijk1966}.
+\IEEEPARstart{S}{hannon} showed that feedback does not increase the capacity of memoryless point-to-point channels~\cite{Shannon1956}.
+Feedback, however, has many benefits, including simplifying coding and improving reliability.
+Early examples of feedback coding schemes that demonstrate these benefits include the Horstein~\cite{Horstein1963}, Zigangirov~\cite{zigangirov1970}, and Burnashev~\cite{burnashev1988} schemes for the binary symmetric channel; and the Schalkwijk--Kailath scheme for the Gaussian channel~\cite{Schalkwijk--Kailath1966,Schalkwijk1966}.
 Schalkwijk and Kailath showed that the error probability for their scheme decays doubly exponentially in the block length.
-It is known that the error exponent for symmetric discrete memoryless channels cannot exceed the sphere packing bound even when feedback is present~\cite{dobrushin1962}.
+It is known, however, that the error exponent for symmetric discrete memoryless channels with feedback cannot exceed the sphere packing bound~\cite{dobrushin1962}.
 Nevertheless, the schemes in~\cite{zigangirov1970,burnashev1988} can attain better error exponents than the best known achievable error exponent without feedback.
 D'yachkov~\cite{dyachkov1975} proposed a general scheme for any discrete memoryless channel.
-His scheme, however, appears to be computationally inefficient.
+The coding complexity for his scheme, however, appears to be very high.